ReactiveMatter/tunnelcms/readme.md

 ## ⚙️ Config

-Config variable are stored in `tunnel/config.php`.
+Config variables are stored in `tunnel/config.php`.
 They are site wide variables used for the build process, and can also be used by the templates.

 | Config variable | Description |
 | --- | --- |